 - Most of the offices and households use alternating current.

-- Used for powering electric motors.
-Generators and motors work by using AC to convert the electric energy into mechanical energy.
+- It is used for powering electric motors.
+Generators and motors work by using AC to convert the electrical energy into mechanical energy.

 - Refrigerators, air conditioners, dishwashers, television sets, and washing machines use AC.